awsdocs/amazon-ec2-user-guide/doc_source/how-spot-instances-work.md

 Your Spot Instance runs until you stop or terminate it, or until Amazon EC2 interrupts it \(known as a *Spot Instance interruption*\)\.

 When you use Spot Instances, you must be prepared for interruptions\.
-Amazon EC2 can interrupt your Spot Instance when the Spot price exceeds your maximum price, when the demand for Spot Instances rises, or when the supply of Spot Instances decreases\.
+Amazon EC2 can interrupt your Spot Instance when the demand for Spot Instances rises, when the supply of Spot Instances decreases, or when the Spot price exceeds your maximum price\.
 When Amazon EC2 interrupts a Spot Instance, it provides a Spot Instance interruption notice, which gives the instance a two\-minute warning before Amazon EC2 interrupts it\.
 You can't enable termination protection for Spot Instances\.
 For more information, see [Spot Instance interruptions](spot-interruptions.md)\.

 You can stop, start, reboot, or terminate an Amazon EBS\-backed Spot Instance\.
 The Spot service can stop, terminate, or hibernate a Spot Instance when it interrupts it\.